felix-schneider/Hard-Rock-Racing/PROTOCOL.md

 }
 ```
 The startdir field describes which direction the players will face when starting.
-DOWN is defined as negative y, LEFT as negative x.
+DOWN is defined as positive y, LEFT as negative x.
 "data" is a one-dimensional array representing the track.
 It can be thought of
 as an image.
 The point x, y on the track is in x + y * width in the data array.
 Note that this might be very long.